rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 ...
 ```

-The expansion element referring to the longest and most typical realisation of that piece in the history of the Vienna New Years Concert series was by first conducted by Clemens Krauss and by several others ever since:
+The following expansion element refers to the longest and most typical realisation of this piece in the history of the Vienna New Year's Concert series, as first conducted by Clemens Krauss:

 ```xml
 <expansion xml:id="Longest_Version_Krauss" plist="#Introduktion #Walzer-1-withRep-woDalSegno #Walzer-2-withRep-withDalSegno #Walzer-3-withRep1-withRep2-woDalSegno #Walzer-4-withRep1-withRep2-woDalSegno #Walzer-5-withRep-woDalSegno #Coda"/>